turbolocust/GZipper/README.md

  * Windows 10
  * Ubuntu (20.04)

+*Note, that it should work on newer versions of these operating systems as well if a compatible JRE is used, but it is not guaranteed.
+The same is true for different Linux distributions.*

 ## Quick Start

 In order to quickly launch the application, run either of the following scripts: